 Robert Clive was the first person who called it “ Bombay Duck” when he felt that it smelt like the mail and newspaper from Bombay.
 This fish lives mainly in the seas in the Indian subcontinent, also called “strange fish”.

 Do not forget to try Aluvadi or Patra when you arrive in Maharashtra.
-It is a fantastic snack created from colocasia leaves.
-In addition, it is impossible not to mention the flavor of coriander leaves and tomato chutney.
+It is a fantastic snack created from colocasia leaves, though its flavor can’t be complete without coriander leaves and tomato chutney.

-You will be impressed with the rolled structure of this food.
+You will be impressed with the rolled structure of this food, which you can guess from its name: Patra means leaves, and Vadi means dumpling in Sanskrit.
 It is a product of cuisine in western coastal India.
 This recipe has spread to many different regions of India.
-Patra means leaves, and Vadi means dumpling in Sanskrit.

 This food was recognized as a traditional culinary recipe by the AYUSH System in July 2021.
-The abundant iron content in colocasia leaves will lead to an increase in hemoglobin levels.
+In terms of health benefits, the abundant iron content in colocasia leaves can lead to an increase in hemoglobin levels.

 Thalipeeth is an iconic food of Maharashtra state.
 This mouthwatering dish contains grain flour and different vegetables.
 Maharashtrians often eat it with ghee and yogurt.
 If you want to enjoy Thalipeeth with the best taste, you should go to Virangula.